Most recent posts

 The family home in 2016, showing some of the improvements that Marie-Helene’s profits from the divorce acquired: new roof, new deck, slate tiles, window shutters, the list goes on.
 She must be very grateful to Vicki!

-Here’s the calculation which Vicki should have made for the court (approximate numbers): total assets = [house equity of $775,000 (appraisal) less mortgage balance of $400,000], or $375,000, plus the RV value of [$53,000 (sale price) less loan amount ($11.000)], or $42,000.
-That’s a total of $417,000.
+Here’s the calculation which Vicki should have made for the Court (approximate numbers): total assets = [house equity of $775,000 (appraisal) less mortgage balance of $365,000], or $410,000, plus the RV value of [$53,000 (sale price) less loan amount ($11.000)], or $42,000.
+That’s a total of $452,000.

-I was to be paid the first $74,500, the down payment on the home which came out of mum’s estate (my separate property), and we were to split the balance of $342, 500, all of which we treated as community property.
-So my total should have been ($74,500 plus $171,250), or $245,750.
+In an equitable distribution, I should have been paid $155,000, or the first 20% of the home’s value, equal to the percentage down payment on the home (which came out of mum’s estate and was my separate property), and we were to split the balance of $296,000, assuming that all it was community property.
+So my total should have been ($155,000 plus $148,000), or $303,000.

-Now that’s an equitable distribution!
+Now that’s not quite an equitable distribution!

 Vicki did address at length, because Marie-Helene’s lawyer had raised it, the asserted value of my business.
 I have practiced law alone since 2005, five years before we separated.
 One client brought in 60% of my revenue from 2006 through 2015.
 That looks much more like a job and a side hustle than a law firm having its own value independent of me.

-But how does a competent lawyer with such a great reputation screw up so badly?
 To my mind, it has to have been deliberate.
 Remember, she’s been practicing family law for 30 odd years.
 Maybe a couple of screw ups could have been inadvertent, but not systematic failure on just about every important issue.

-By not pursuing her unpaid invoice after the trial, maybe $11,500, Vicki did offer some confirmation that she knew that she had screwed up big time.
+By not pursuing her unpaid invoice after the trial, maybe $11,500, Vicki did offer some confirmation that she knew that she had screwed me.
 How many lawyers casually let their invoices go unpaid?
 I wrote her a letter or two pointing out her errors that I had already figured out by then (just a couple of them: it took me years to figure all this out) in early 2013, and she never asked again.

 Of course, I had already paid her $9-10,000.